wwPDB/py-wwpdb_apps_val_rel/README.md

 Subscription queues publish to a larger number of exchanges and then subscribe to exchanges of choice.

-To make subscription queues, pass an argument of --subscribe to PopulateValidateRelease and ValidationReleaseServiceHandler.
+To make subscription queues, pass an argument of --subscribe to PopulateValidateRelease and ValidationReleaseServiceHandler, followed by an exchange name.

-To publish to a subscription queue, invoke PopulateValidateRelease with an argument of --subscribe, after which the exchange name is automatically determined.

-As implemented, subscription queues will publish to an exchange name of 'pdb', 'emdb', or 'both', based on whether the options --pdb_release or --emdb_release were passed.

-To consume from a subscription queue, invoke ValidationReleaseServiceHandler with an argument of --subscribe followed by the exchange name to subscribe to, which must match one of the above.

 You must invoke the consumer before the producer or else the messages will be lost.